crusher-dev/crusher/README.md

 - **Low-code ain't powerful, I believe code is more powerful:-** Fair enough, we believe in both.
 We're also working on a code-first approach.
 - **Why use this over selenium, cypress, etc?** With any library, you'll have to spend a lot of time setting up the testing framework for your project.
 With us, you can start testing right away.
 We're also built on top of playwright, which is a more stable and faster automation library.
 - **Why a new framework?** Testing has not evolved.
 It can be quite frustrating to setup and maintain.
 With Crusher, we're trying to make it easy and fun.
-- **Is Crusher using Electron?** Yes, we forked electron to create our own chromium based browser.
+- **Is Crusher using Electron?** Yes, we forked Electron to create our own chromium-based browser.

 ### Contribute to Crusher